There are rules in place to help licensed venue operators and their staff when paying out gaming machine prizes.

 If the prize is being paid through electronic transfer, the account must be with a financial institution, such as a bank.

 You can award a gaming machine prize that is not money but the prize must be equal to the value of credits won on the gaming machine.
-The prizewinner must be given the choice of being paid money.
+The prizewinner must also be given the choice of being paid money.
+The prize must be awarded within 48 hours or in accordance with the information you have provided to the prizewinner.